1855387/Longhorn/TechTalk.md

 ### Implementation
 - Created individual file to contain the sorting algorithm developed
-- Utilized each sort as a method, which we use to sort the 5,000 element array when we use analyze()
+- Utilized each sort as a method, which we use to sort the 5,000 element array when we use statistics()
 - Time is recorded each time we sort and added to an arraylist
 >- Using this list we can find total time, as well as the largest and smallest values and remove them if nessecary
 - Data is then displayed